Shikha-9125/ChatDoc-AI/README.md

 ### 5. Real-time Chat Interface
 - The AI-generated response is displayed in a chat interface.

-## Features in Detail

-### PDF & Image Upload
-Upload a wide variety of file types (PDF, JPEG, PNG).
-The app supports various formats and handles complex documents, including multi-column PDFs and scanned images.

-### AI-Powered Chat
-Ask questions directly related to the content of the uploaded file, and the AI will respond with detailed, accurate information.

-### Pinecone Vector Database
-Pinecone enables the app to quickly search and retrieve relevant content from large documents by comparing the query's embedding with stored document embeddings.
-This allows for fast, scalable retrieval of information, even with large files.

-### Resume Chat
-Specifically designed for resumes, this feature allows users to upload resumes and ask questions like, “What are the candidate’s strengths?” or “What skills are mentioned?”

 ## Deployment
 This project is deployed using **Vercel**, which hosts the app with fast and reliable performance.
 Vercel makes it easy to deploy and scale serverless applications.